 The units within Towson University’s Division of Innovation and Applied Research each have a primary focus that guides their work.
 However, many of our services are complementary.
 Today, units are are working together on collaborative studies, marketing their services together rather than independently, now more than they ever have in the past.
-One great example of this collaboration is the Center for Professional Studies (CPS) working with the Regional Economic Studies Institute (RESI) to conduct a study on the level of engagement among employees at the Maryland Department of Transportation (MDOT).
+One great example of this collaboration is the Continuing & Professional Studies (CPS) working with the Regional Economic Studies Institute (RESI) to conduct a study on the level of engagement among employees at the Maryland Department of Transportation (MDOT).
 Earlier this year MDOT contracted CPS to complete an engagement study focused on understanding how engaged MDOT employees feel as well as how empowered MDOT employees feel in their workplace.
 The study, which consisted of an engagement survey designed by RESI, was completed as part of the mission of MDOT.

 To gather feedback from all MDOT employees, all of the MDOT Transportation Business Units were surveyed, including the following: